-Stage Three: Company Complaints Lead
+Stage Three: Chair of Governors

-Should the matter remain unresolved to the Complainant's satisfaction, they have the right to appeal the outcome within 10 working days (within term time) of the stage two response being sent.
+Should the matter remain unresolved to the complainant's satisfaction, they have the right to appeal the outcome within 10 working days (within term time) of the stage two response being sent.
 Complainants will be required to explicitly outline which aspect(s) of their complaint they deem to be unresolved as this will help to ensure that the stage 3 response is considered and purposeful.

 The complainant will be informed of this stage with an acknowledgement letter within 24 hours or 1 working day, and a stage three response provided within 10 working days (within term time).
 If there are rare and exceptional circumstances, we will extend the investigation process by a further 5 working days (within term time).
-In these instances, it is essential that the Complainant is kept fully informed of the progress of their complaint.
+In these instances, it is essential that the complainant is kept fully informed of the progress of their complaint.

-Stage three investigations are conducted by the Company Complaints Lead and will include a review of the complaint and the stage one and two investigations and responses.
-All complainants will be invited to meet with the Company Complaints Lead as part of the stage three investigation process.
+To support the Chair of Governors, stage three investigations are conducted by the Company Complaints Lead and will include a review of the complaint and the stage one and two investigations and responses.
+All complainants will be invited to meet with the Company Complaints Lead on behalf of the Chair of Governors or in some instances the Chair of Governors will want to undertake this meeting themselves, as part of the stage three investigation process.
 The complainant will be asked to provide further information or evidence relevant to the complaint to enable a full and fair investigation of the facts.